|

 where N[i] is the number of grid points along axis number i, for i = 0 ,..., D-1.

-The dimensions N[0], ... , N[D-1] of the spatial mesh are initialized to in the parameter file and are immutable thereafter.
-The only way to run simulations with different mesh sizes is to run pscf_pc and pscf_pg multiple times using different parameters files with different values for the mesh parameter.
+The dimensions N[0], ... , N[D-1] of the spatial mesh are initialized in the parameter file and are immutable thereafter.
+To perform simulations with different mesh sizes, one must thus run pscf_pc or pscf_pg multiple times using different parameters files with different values for the mesh parameter.

 lattice

-The required lattice system parameter is initialized by the parameter file and is immutable thereafter.
+The lattice system parameter is initialized by the parameter file and is immutable thereafter.

 groupName

-The "spaceGroup" is an optional string parameter that, if present, identifies the crystallographic space group for the structure of interest.
-Each allowed value of the groupName string corresponds to a modified version of the name of a space group, as listed in the international tables of crystallography.
+Each allowed value of the groupName string corresponds to a modified version of the name of a space group as listed in the international tables of crystallography.
 In the above example, the groupName string I_m_-3_m is a modified form of the name \(Im\overline{3}m\) for the space group for a BCC lattice.
 PSCF uses a set of conventions for converting an international table symbol for a space group into a text string that involve insertion of underbars between logical elements and the use of - sign to represent an overbar, among other conventions.

-The groupName parameter should be omitted from parameter files that are used to initialize stochastic field theoretic simulations.
-The fields generated during the course of such a simulation generally do not exactly preserve any nontrivial symmetry.
+The groupName parameter is usually omitted from parameter files that are used to initialize stochastic field theoretic simulations.
+The random changes imposed during the course of such a simulation generate fields that do not exactly preserve any nontrivial symmetry.

-Unit cell parameters for a crystal are changed many times during SCFT calculations for systems with flexible unit cells, in which the unit cell parameters are adjusted so as to minimize the free energy density.
-At the end of such a calculation, converged values for the optimal unit cell parameters are normally output within the header of a file that contains the converged w-fields.
+Unit cell parameters for a crystal are changed many times during SCFT calculations for systems with flexible unit cells, in which the unit cell parameters are iteratively adjusted so as to minimize the free energy density.
+At the end of such a calculation, converged values for the optimal unit cell parameters are normally output within the header of the field file that contains the converged w-fields.

 One dimension domains (pscf_1d) (Prev) Parameter File - Domain Block (Up) Command Files (Next)